List of awards and nominations received by Dennis Trillo: PEP List Awards

 The PEP List yearly honors the showbiz personalities, TV shows, and movies that made a great impact.
 It is divided into two categories, Editors’ Choice and PEPsters’ Choice, with several sub-categories.
 The winners under the Editors’ Choice categories will be chosen by the editors and staff of PEP.
 On the other hand, the winners in the PEPsters’ Choice categories will be decided upon by PEP users through a poll.
 Trillo has received one award from two nominations.

 PMPC Star Awards for Movies

 PMPC Star Awards for Television is annual award giving body recognizing the outstanding films produced in the Philippines every year.
 Trillo has received four awards from six nominations.

 PMPC Star Awards for TV

 PMPC Star Awards for Television is annual award giving body recognizing the outstanding programming produced by the several TV networks in the Philippines every year.
 Trillo has received four nominations.

+Society of Filipino Film Reviewers

 Young Critics Circle

 The Young Critics Circle is composed of members of the Philippine academe who, through the years, have become attentive observers of Philippine cinema.
-Trillo has receive one award.
+Trillo has received one award.